undless/gatling.io-doc/content/tutorials/recorder/index.md

 ---
-menutitle: Introduction to the Recorder
+menutitle: Create a simulation with the Recorder
 title: Introduction to the Gatling Recorder
 aliases:
   - quickstart